richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 ---
 layout: distill
-title: Automated Algorithm Discovery with LLMs
+title: Can we use LLMs to discover new algorithms?
 date: 2025-05-15 00:00:00 +0700
-description: Can we use LLMs to discover new algorithms?
+description: Automated algorithm discovery with LLMs
 tags: [large-language-models, agents]
 categories: paper-summary
 giscus_comments: true